|CAEVO: An event ordering system|

 This looks up the considerTense property to see if the EventEventVague sieve should use tense rules.
 The "true" parameter is the default value in case the property is not set.

 A corpus of 12,000 temporal links between events and time expressions in 36 of the TimeBank's documents.
 The dataset is split into a training, dev, and test set.
+The dev/test docs can be found in the github evaluate code variables at the top.

 There are a couple different versions available for download.